 The March of Dimes Office of Government Affairs lobbies Congress and the Administration on a host of issues important to pregnant women, infants, children and families.
 Our federal priorities include:

 - Prevention and education and,

 In each of these areas, we build and maintain strong bipartisan relationships with Members of Congress and Administration officials.

-- promotion of funding for key federal maternal and child health initiatives.
+- Promotion of funding for key federal maternal and child health initiatives, and

 Programs important to the March of Dimes include:

 - CDC’s National Center for Birth Defects and Developmental Disabilities and Safe Motherhood efforts,